Emmalee06/MDIA-1602/README.md

 3 *Aha* moments:
-1. I realized how to used the terminal
+1. I learned git add, git status, git commit and git push!
-2. When Kass helped me with the directory in the terminal
+2. When I realized why my README wasn't pushing!
-3. Creating a README file
+3. Adding my stables.js file to git hub!

 2 things that are *unclear*
-1. How to go to a different folder in CD
+1. Navigating to different files is still a bit weird, but not totally unclear
-2. CD is still a little unclear
+2. How to "tick" to highlight words like in the code?

 1 word to describe how I'm feeling:
-- *overwhelmed T-T*
+- *Confident :D!*

 'git clone' - copies a version of my repository